Minsait-Arquitectura-Front/pwa-small-talk-angular/README.md

 # PwaSmallTalkAngular

+This is a sample of an Angular PWA

-To check this PWA visit:
+To check this PWA online visit:
 <https://pwa-small-talk-angular.netlify.app>